leo-burnett/folio/source/content/Categories/Resources/Digital Justice/Local Surveillance Technology.md

 Technology and the advancement of new tools like AI are being deployed in communities across the state at a breakneck speed.
 Very few guardrails exist to keep people safe from the ways this tech is currently being used — let alone the future implications of these tools.

-Learn more: [[Portland Police drone]], and comments on the State AI Task Force Recommendations (coming soon.)
+Learn more: [[Portland Police Drone]], and comments on the State AI Task Force Recommendations (coming soon.)

   ***Just in the last year alone in Maine***: